 |Produces limited amounts of pollen grains.||Produces large amounts of pollen grains.|

-Stay tuned with the BYJU’S to learn more about the pollinations, types and its differences.
+Register with BYJU’S to learn more about the pollinations, types and its differences.